dzsoker023/Factorio-Access/devdocs/scanner.md

 To add a new scanner category open scanner-consts.lua and add it to `CATEGORIES`.
 Below, also add it to `CATEGORY_ORDER` so that the scanner knows to iterate it and where.
 Then make sure a localised string of the form `scanner-categoryname` e.g. `scanner-category-production` is present.

-Finally you probably need to go to surface-scanner.lua and find the declaration of global-manager.
+Finally you probably need to go to surface-scanner.lua and find the declaration of storage-manager.
 Increment `ephemeral_state_version` by 1.
 This will wipe out and rebuild scanner information in saves as necessary.
 This is not always required, but if you are unsure whether it is or not then this is always safe to do.

 Scanner ignores any prototype type not in these tables.
 E.g. we leave out beams and explosions.